paulfantom/pawel.krupa.net.pl/content/post/2018-07-01-Automate-your-grammar-checks.md

 ## Sum up

 No one likes to go through blog posts or even worse - documentations when there are plenty of grammar mistakes.
 We got used to the red zigzag line under misspelled words.
-However who writes markdown in LibreOffice Writer or Microsoft Word?
+But who writes markdown in LibreOffice Writer or Microsoft Word?
-We tend to use same editors for markdown as for code, so why not adapt same techniques?
+We tend to use same editors for markdown and for code, so why not adapt same techniques?
 Why not lint documentation?
-Especially if this is as simple as I described in text above.
+As you can see - it's really simple!